Back to Blog

 Step 2: Install a Caching Plugin

-Caching serves saved versions of your pages instead of generating them fresh.
+Caching serves saved versions of your pages instead of regenerating them fresh on every visit.

-For better performance: WP Rocket ($59/year, worth it)
+For best performance: WP Rocket ($59/year, genuinely worth it)

 What to enable: